MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-app-develop.md

 ---
 lab:
-    title: 'Prompt engineering with Azure OpenAI Service'
+    title: 'Application development with Azure OpenAI Service'
 ---

-# Prompt engineering with Azure OpenAI Service
+# Application development with Azure OpenAI Service

-When working with the Azure OpenAI Service, how developers shape their prompt greatly impacts how the generative AI model will respond.
+With the Azure OpenAI Service, developers can create chatbots and other applications that excel at understanding natural human language through the use of REST APIs or language specific SDKs.
+When working with these language models, how developers shape their prompt greatly impacts how the generative AI model will respond.
 Azure OpenAI models are able to tailor and format content, if requested in a clear and concise way.
-In this exercise, you'll learn how different prompts for similar content help shape the AI model's response to better satisfy your requirements.
+In this exercise, you'll learn how to connect your application to Azure OpenAI and see how different prompts for similar content help shape the AI model's response to better satisfy your requirements.

 In the scenario for this exercise, you will perform the role of a software developer working on a wildlife marketing campaign.
 You are exploring how to use generative AI to improve advertising emails and categorize articles that might apply to your team.
 The prompt engineering techniques used in the exercise can be applied similarly for a variety of use cases.